qdm12/cod4-docker/README.md

 - Easily configurable with [docker-compose](#using-docker-compose)
 - Runs without root (safer)
 - Run a lightweight Apache HTTP server for your clients to download your mods and usermaps with docker-compose.yml
-- Default cod4 configuration file [server.cfg](https://github.com/qdm12/cod4-docker/blob/master/server.cfg)
-    - Placed into `./main`
-    - Launched by default when not using mods with `exec server.cfg`
+- Default cod4 configuration file [server.cfg](https://github.com/qdm12/cod4-docker/blob/master/server.cfg) when not using mods, with `exec server.cfg`
-    - Easily changeable
 - `qmcgaw/cod4` or `qmcgaw/cod4:alpine`:
     - Only **21MB** and based on Alpine 3.11
     - Does not work with the cod4x masterlist, see [this](https://github.com/qdm12/cod4-docker/issues/8)